lance13c/data-driven-experience/README.md

 ## [Demo](http://socrata.ciciliostudio.com/)

+### Disclaimer

+There are two contributers listed.
+I have been using my girlfriend's old laptop (because mine broke) and I have been submitting under the wrong author.

 # Data Driven Experience

 This uses the data about _building permits_ provided by Socrata.
 The experience allows the user to filter out permits by time and cost.